JoshuaCarter/Vanguard-40k/VanguardCoreRules.md

 When performing ***Morale Tests*** and ***Combat Attrition Tests***, treat all ***Understrength*** units in your army with the same ***Unit Name*** as though they are a single unit.

-> This keep the rule functional even after breaking units up into smaller units.
+> This keep the rule functional even after breaking units up into smaller units, without impacting units that didn't start the game understrength.

 ---